 - The diagnosis for the patient's current mental health issue

 Treatment planning is a joint effort between the therapist and the patient.
 The patient's initial treatment plan should be developed by their 20th day of PRP attendance and should not exceed two months from the patient's date of admission into the program.
 Following the date of the initial timeframe, the plan should be reviewed every three months.

 2. Record Goals and Objectives

 Setting goals and identifying objectives is crucial to a successful psychiatric rehabilitation program.
 With goals to aim toward, patients may be able to:

 - Improve focus

 - Stay motivated

 - Boost confidence

 Goals are general statements of what the patient wants to accomplish, while objectives are specific skills that the patient needs to learn to reach the goal.
-The following are some examples of goals:
+Some psychosocial rehabilitation goals and objectives examples include the following: